TUMFTM/global_racetrajectory_optimization/Readme.md

   from current point until next point.

 ### LTPL Trajectory
-The output csv contains the source information of the global race trajectory and map information via the normal vecotrs.
+The output csv contains the source information of the global race trajectory and map information via the normal vectors.
-The array is of size [no_points x 12] where no_points depends on stepsize and track length.
+The array is of size [no_points x 12] where no_points depends on step size and track length.
 The seven columns are structured as follows:

 * `x_ref_m`: float32, meter.
 X-coordinate of reference line point (e.g. center line of the track).